mantidproject/mantid/docs/source/concepts/AbsorptionAndMultipleScattering.rst

 Absorption
 ------------

+.. plot:: concepts/AbsorptionAndMultipleScattering_plot_abs.py

+   Comparison of absorption methods with the assumptions of elastic scattering and isotropic scattering for in-plane detectors

 Introduction
 ###############
 Determination of the structure and/or dynamics of samples depends on the analysis of single scattering data.